-CONSOLIDATION OF GOVERNMENTAL UNITS AND SHARING OF MAJOR GOVERNMENTAL SERVICES and improve effectiveness, maximize informed participation in local elections, and facilitate shared services, consolidation and regional governance.
+CONSOLIDATION OF GOVERNMENTAL UNITS AND SHARING OF MAJOR GOVERNMENTAL SERVICES

+The Commission on Local Government Efficiency and Competitiveness (Lundine Commission) was established in April 2007 to examine ways to strengthen and streamline local government, reduce costs and improve effectiveness, maximize informed participation in local elections, and facilitate shared services, consolidation and regional governance.
 It noted in its 2008 final report that, "The vast majority of our municipalities were established and their boundaries set during the horse-and-buggy era.
 There are also outdated laws and offices for which no modern rationale exists.
 Over the years we have added to this outdated system, but rarely simplified, and today we have nearly 5,000 local government entities."
 The Commission went on to recommend the possibility of considerable taxpayer savings through the consolidation of governmental units and the sharing of major governmental services.
 In 2009 legislation was introduced and passed at the state level to streamline and facilitate the consolidation process.